T

 Insider tips

-• Rent a car for at least a couple of days to fully explore Oahu beyond Honolulu.
+• Rent a car for at least a day or two to explore beyond Waikiki, especially for the North Shore.

 • Embrace 'island time' – things may move at a more relaxed pace.